adamDucken/bsop/README.md

 ### Usage

-- **Input:** Enter the necessary parameters (stock price, strike price, time to maturity (years), risk-free rate , volatility).For percentages use this format 0. for example (5% -> 0.05), everything else is decimal.
+- **Input:** Enter the necessary parameters ( stock price, strike price, time to maturity (years), risk-free rate , volatility ).
+For percentages use this format 0. for example (5% -> 0.05), everything else is decimal.
 - **Output:** The tool will calculate the call and put option prices based on the Black-Scholes model.

 ### Future Plans